masoomul786/Offinity_AI_coder/README.md

 ## ⭐ Final Note

-> Offinity AI is not just an AI coding assistant — it is a complete offline-first development platform designed to make software creation accessible to everyone.
+> Offinity AI is not just an AI coding assistant — it is a complete offline-first development platform.